jeffstieler/atlas-help/user-accounts/migrate-organization.html.md

 4. You should now be logged out and receive a confirmation email with the personal account you migrated to.

 5. Now, sign in with your personal account.
-If you visit the organizations page from the navigation dropdown, you should see your migrated organization available to administrate.
+If you visit you settings page, you should see your migrated organization available to administrate.